Easy and Fast Portuguese Egg Tart Recipe

 How to Make

-- Let the puff pastry set in the room temperature for 10-15 minutes until soft enough to roll.
+STEP 1.
+Let the puff pastry set in the room temperature for 10-15 minutes until soft enough to roll.
 Roll flat using a rolling pin.
-Sprinkle some flour to make it easier to handle. (image 1)
+Sprinkle some flour to make it easier to handle (Image 1).
+Roll it up (Image 2).
+Cut the rolled sheet into 10 equal pieces (Images 3, 4).

-- Press the sliced sheet using your hand (image 5).
-Roll flat until it is wide enough to cover the base of the muffin pan or aluminium tin (image 6, 7).
+STEP 2.
+Place the sliced rolled sheet standing up, press it flat using your hand (Image 5).
+Roll flat until it is wide enough to cover the base of the muffin pan or aluminium tin (Images 6, 7).
+Poke the base with a fork (Image 8).
+Set aside.
+Finish the rest of the dough.

-- Bake in a preheated oven 225°C for 30-35 minutes until the custard is a bit scorched on top and the pastry sheet turns to golden brown.
-Take out from the oven and let it cool (image 11, 12).
+STEP 4.
+Pour into each mold around 0.5 cm below the tip of the pastry sheet (Image 10).
+Bake in a preheated oven 225°C for 30-35 minutes until the custard is a bit scorched on top and the pastry sheet turns to golden brown.
+Take out from the oven and let it cool (Images 11, 12).
+Enjoy!

 Expert Tips